Eduardo (footballer, born 20 November 1986)

-Carlos Eduardo Santos Oliveira (born 20 November 1986), known as Eduardo, is a Brazilian footballer who plays as a right back for Sport Recife.
+Carlos Eduardo Santos Oliveira (born 20 November 1986), known as Eduardo, is a Brazilian footballer who plays as a right back.

 Biography

 Eduardo was signed by Vasco in December 2006.
 He was loaned to Duque de Caxias along with Madson in January 2008 for 2008 Campeonato Carioca.
 In January 2009 he was transferred to CSA, signed a contract until the end of 2009 Campeonato Alagoano.
 In February, he was signed by Guaratinguetá until the end of 2009 Campeonato Paulista.
 In May, he joined Confiança for 2009 Série C. He was signed by River Plate de Carmópolis in August, winning 2009 Campeonato Sergipano Segunda Divisão.

 In January 2010 he was signed by Joinville in 1-year contract.
 He extended the deal in November.